 - Clearly define areas of focus for short and long-term marketing initiatives.

 - Manage and align stakeholder expectations and responsibilities.

 This tool is intended to help your marketing, sales, and product teams align goals with the work that needs to be done to reach them.

-One of the main objectives of creating marketing roadmaps is to communicate how marketing impacts your high-level goals and align everyone in your company so you can work towards a unified goal.
-In turn, this gives each stakeholder a greater sense of purpose and encourages increased efficiency.
+One of the primary aims of developing marketing roadmaps is to describe how marketing affects your high-level goals and to unite everyone in your organization so that you can work toward a unified goal.
+As a result, each stakeholder has a stronger feeling of purpose, and efficiency increases.

 - Increase website sessions by 0.35%

 - Increase the monthly new marketing qualified leads (MQLs) by 15%

 Once you set SMART goals for your marketing strategy, you can break them down even further by assigning tasks and channel-specific goals.
 This is where you’ll get into the meat of your roadmap’s material.
 You can now select milestones that will have an influence on your marketing objectives.
 Make sure you assign ownership and due dates to each task so nothing falls through the cracks.

 - Blog launch